mistermicheels/learning-notes/data/SQL-NoSQL-NewSQL.md

 Strategies for dealing with lack of transactional support:

 -   Redesign your data model so you don’t need more transactional support than what the system offers
+    -   Document databases often provide powerful update functionality for atomically performing a set of changes at the level of a single document (set new value for one property + increment another property + add a new element to an array property + ...)
+    -   The database might provide operations such as "update the first entry matching this filter and return it" that you can use instead of separate retrieve and update operations
 -   Perform the required concurrency control at the level of your application
 -   Tolerate the possible concurrency issues caused by not having transactions and adjust your application and possibly your users’ expectations to this